NASA-IMPACT/veda-ui/docs/content/frontmatter/layer.md

 `[int, int, int, int] | fn(bag)`
 Initial bounds for the map.
 This is useful for datasets that are not global, and for which the STAC bounds are not appropriate.

-This property should be an array with 4 numbers, representing the minimum and maximum longitude and latitude values, in that order.
+This property should be an array with 4 numbers, representing the minimum and maximum longitude and latitude values, in the following order: [minLongitude, minLatitude, maxLongitude, maxLatitude].
 Example (world bounds)
 ```yml
 bounds: [-180, -90, 180, 90]